hydra3333/vpy_slideshow/README.md

 You can easily add more background audio, it's up to you, background audio is auto-trimmed to the duration of the slideshow video.

 We're good for 1,000 or so images/videos in a set of directory trees per slideshow, perhaps 5,000 max, although the number really is up to you.
-Recommend you estimate the duration as `num_pics_and_images * 3`
-(3 seconds per pic, although videos clip durations will throw that estimate out a fair bit).
+Recommend you estimate the duration as `num_pics_and_images * 3` (3 seconds per pic) although videos clip durations will throw that estimate out a fair bit.

-### Portabe "Installation" (x64 only)
+### Portable "Installation" (x64 only)

 It's portable.
 Stuff all goes into the folder tree which you create first.
 To uninstall later, just delete the folder.